Best no foreign transaction fee credit cards in Canada 2025

 Cards are commonly accepted in most countries, and the only way to pay in most cases when you shop online.
 Using a card should be convenient and easy.

-However, to keep costs down there are a few things to remember if you’re using your card overseas:
+However, to keep costs down there are a few things to remember if you're using your no foreign exchange fee credit card Canada overseas:

 Make sure your card will be accepted by the merchant or ATM - look for your card's network logo (Visa or Mastercard for example)